vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/002/09_shuchirasi_puruniHShThAH.md

 title = "09"

 +++
 There are successive gappings here: we need to supply asi with b, and asi + ā́śīrtaḥ in c.
-I take all three clauses as 2nd person, though Ge makes b and c both 3rd person.
+I take all three clauses as 2nd person, though Geldner makes b and c both 3rd person.